Bigfootmech/Bigfootmech/README.md

 I also made a personal website, that was hosted on a "free" provider.
 And also even made a Bionicle font for one of the pages.

----

 As time progressed, I started building my own PCs.

 As well as playing and making maps (mods) for Warcraft 3, and even made some 3D models that there's barely any evidence left of.

-I was also trying to get in to Source engine modding, and there's actually an old Steam Talk page that records some of those adventures (link left).
+I was also trying to get in to Source engine modding, and there's actually an [old Steam Talk](https://developer.valvesoftware.com/wiki/User_talk:Bigfootmech) page that records some of those adventures.

 My current profile picture was actually made by me in paint at lunch in school, and I treasure its sentimentality.